 In addition, the results of preclinical studies or clinical trials may not be predictive of the results of later preclinical studies or clinical trials.
+Such results will not ensure that later preclinical studies or clinical trials will demonstrate similar results.
+Similarly, even if initial clinical trials in any of our current and future product candidates are successful, they may fail to generate the desired safety, purity, and efficacy data in later stages of clinical development despite having successfully advanced through preclinical studies and initial clinical trials.
 Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials have nonetheless failed to obtain marketing approval of their product candidates.

-If we experience delays or difficulties in the enrollment of patients in clinical trials, our receipt of necessary regulatory approvals could be delayed or prevented.
+If we experience delays or difficulties in the enrollment or treatment of patients in clinical trials, our receipt of necessary regulatory approvals could be delayed or prevented.

-We or our collaborators may not be able to initiate or continue clinical trials for any product candidates we identify or develop if we are unable to locate and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA, the EMA or other analogous regulatory authorities outside the United States, or as needed to provide appropriate statistical power for a given trial.
-Enrollment may be particularly challenging for some of the rare genetically defined diseases we are targeting in our most advanced programs, as well as for some of our product candidates for pediatric populations, and delays related to the COVID-19 pandemic could exacerbate delays in enrolling for new clinical trials.
+We or our collaborators may not be able to initiate or continue clinical trials for any product candidates we identify or develop if we are unable to locate, enroll, and treat a sufficient number of eligible patients in these trials as required by the FDA, the EMA or other analogous regulatory authorities outside the United States, or as needed to provide appropriate statistical power for a given trial.
+Enrollment may be particularly challenging for some of the rare genetically defined diseases we are targeting in our most advanced programs, as well as for some of our product candidates for pediatric populations, due to a number of factors, including small patient populations as well as screening and testing requirements that limit patient eligibility.
 In addition, if patients are unwilling to participate in our base editing trials because of negative publicity from adverse events related to the biotechnology, gene therapy, or gene editing fields, competitive clinical trials for similar patient populations, clinical trials in competing products, or for other reasons, the timeline for recruiting patients, conducting studies, and obtaining regulatory approval of any product candidates we may develop may be delayed.
 Moreover, some of our competitors currently and may in the future have ongoing clinical trials for product candidates that treat the same indications as product candidates we are developing and may develop in the future, and patients who would otherwise be eligible for our clinical trials may instead enroll in clinical trials of our competitors' product candidates.
+Treatment of enrolled patients to undergo mobilization procedures to harvest stem cells for editing and transplant.
+Patients have in the past and may in the future requires patients to undergo mobilization, which would delay treatment.
+Furthermore, due to the requirement to include sentinel cohorts and staggered treatment protocols in certain of our trials, such as our BEACON trial, any delay in treating one patient may cause delays in treat